Kyowa Kirin: History

 In 2019, Kirin Holdings acquired 95% stake in Kyowa Hakko Bio which is Kyowa Kirin's subsidiary corporation.
 The entity was renamed "Kyowa Kirin Co., Ltd.", replacing its prior name of Kyowa Hakko Kirin Co., Ltd.

-In November 2022, Kyowa Kirin announced plans to spin its international established medicines portfolio into a new joint venture with German company Grünenthal.
+In November 2022, Kyowa Kirin announced plans to spin its International Established Medicines portfolio, consisting of 13 brands, into a new joint venture with German company Grünenthal.
+The joint venture would expand Grüenthal's already extensive pain management portfolio, while Kyowa Kirin saw it as a financial benefit and an opportunity to expand the brands.

-In October 2023, Kyowa Kirin acquired a Britain-based biopharmaceutical company, Orchard Therapeutics, for $478 million.
+In October 2023, Kyowa Kirin acquired a Britain-based biopharmaceutical company, Orchard Therapeutics, for $478 million, aiming to expand their portfolio.